dowusubekoe-dev/aws-course_k21-academy/README.md

-# K21 - AWS Solution Architect
+# K21 Academy - AWS Solution Architect

 <p> This is the notes I personally made during the K21 Academy Course and additional notes taken from the AWS official documentation site.</p>
 <p> You can clone this repository or contribute by adding any information that I might have missed.</p>